gdimitrovdev/Deenie/README.md

     ```

 5. Setup environmental variables
     - Copy the .env.sample file into a new .env file and fill out the missing Spotipy API variables.
+The secret key can be any value you want.
     - If you want to use a custom PostgreSQL database instead of an in-memory one, change the DEBUG environmental variable to False and set the database environmental variables as well.

 6. Run migrations